bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 difference between the second and the first, and with the last number not exceeding the third one.

-If none of the previous patterns were found to be true, then it is assumed to be a list-expression, where each number is to following the previous one and is separated by a comma.
+Another list-expression is to populate a list from an existing array, known as list-array-form.
+Following expression would pull the content of an existing aray named 'c' and a list is built off the content of this array, plus two additional items that is 4 and 5.

+    var @c = 1 2 3
+    var @a = [@c] 4 5

+If a list-expression does not fit the definitions of the previous three categories, then it would be treated as a list-comma-form.
+This form would look for comma separated items.
+Spaces between commas are optional.

     var @a = [1, 2, 3, 4]
-    var @a = [1,2,3,4]

 Note that the spaces after each comma is optional.

-In addition, the spread-expression and two range-expressions can be freely mixed and appear in the same expression for describing a list of number.
-Following are all valid expression of genetating a list of integers from 1-10.
+It should be pointed out that all the previous list forms can be mixed in another order, and the result of which is simply the concatenation of all list items from these individual lists.

+    var @c = 10 11 12
     var @a = 1 2 3 [4:10]
     var @a = [1:2] [3:4] 5 6 7 [8:10]
-    var @a = [1,2,3,4] [5,6,7,8] 9 10
+    var @a = [1,2,3,4] [5,6,7,8] 9 10 [@c]

-We can also copy an existing array when building a new array.
-For instance, when array "a" has been built like that in the previous example, we can copy its content when building a new array named "b" such as follows.
+Note that a list is automatically recognized and populated in a 'for' command as well.

-    var @b = @a 11 12 13
+    var @a = 1 2 3

-The array "b" will be a list of integers from 1-13.
-The way of referencing an existing array using notation such as "@a" can even be found in a 'for' loop such as the following, in which case the variable "i" will iterate over all numbers held by array "@a".

-    for i in @a; do
+    for i in [@a]; do
       show ${i}
     done

+Following is another way of iterating the same list.

+    for i in 1 2 3; do
+      show ${i}
+    done

+Or,

+    for i in [1,2,3]; do
+      show ${i}
+    done

+Or,

+    for i in [1:3]; do
+      show ${i}
+    done

 An entire array can be show by the dollar-expression as well.
-Ensure that the array variable is to appear by itself, and there are no other arithmetic operations involved.
+Ensure that the array variable is to appear by itself, and proceeded by '@'.

     var @a = 1 2 3
-    show ${a}
+    show ${@a}

 A directive is also to be recognized.
 A directive adds extra possibility to the list of numbers.
 For the moment only the "fn" directive is supported.
 This directive allows for a function to be called such that the output of this function replaces the original scalar.

     var @a = ^fn:sqrt 1 2 3 4 5 6
-    show ${a}
+    show ${@a}

 Following would be the output of these commands:

     % <-- var @a = ^fn:sqrt 1 2 3 -->
     % <-- *** env @a = 1 1.4142135623730951 1.7320508075688772 -->
-    % <-- show ${a} -->
+    % <-- show ${@a} -->
     % <-- *** show 1 1.4142135623730951 1.7320508075688772 -->

 If two "fn" directives are encountered, the last "fn" is called first, and the output